 Overrides the GC's auto-determined stack base, and/or disables the GC's automatic traversal of global and static variables.
 If $stack_addr$ is NULL, the stack base determined by the GC is used.
 Otherwise, it should be the "deepest" memory address on the stack where a collectable pointer might be stored.
-This function should be called only once, and before any other scheme_function is called.
-It never triggers a garbage collection.
+This function should be called only once, and before any other scheme function is called, but only with CGC and when future and places are disabled.
+The function never triggers a garbage collection.